lpipes/tronko/README.md

 		-g, don't flag missing data
 		-c, [INT] Number of FAMSA threads to use (0 means use all threads) [default: 1] -p, break the db build into two steps
-		-r, remove unused trees [can only be used with -p]
+		-r, remove unused trees and copy trees from initial partition directory [can only be used with -p]

 # tronko-assign
 `tronko-assign` is for species assignment of queries.
 It requires a `tronko-build` database.